TritonDataCenter/linux-cn-varpd/README.md

 ### RTM_GETNEIGH

-RTM_GETNEIGH messages for IPv4, IPv6, or Ethernet addresses on link-indexes we know to be a fabric link (see [Design Choices](Design Choices) below) trigger an SVP messages requesting a VL3 (Fabric IP) or a VL2 (Fabric MAC) address.
+RTM_GETNEIGH messages for IPv4, IPv6, or Ethernet addresses on link-indexes we know to be a fabric link (see [Other Design Choices](Other Design Choices) below) trigger an SVP messages requesting a VL3 (Fabric IP) or a VL2 (Fabric MAC) address.
 We check the flags for RTM_GETNEIGH to act on either new entries or entries performing reachability probes.

 ### RTM_DELLINK

-RTM_DELLINK messages will cause varpd to destroy an index-to-fabric entry (see [Design Choices](Design Choices) below).
+RTM_DELLINK messages will cause varpd to destroy an index-to-fabric entry (see [Other Design Choices](Other Design Choices) below).
 Experiments show that if a lower-layer link is removed, all of its upper links will be deleted, and send RTM_DELLINK messages as well.
 E.g. removing a VXLAN link will remove all of the VLAN and Fabric links that depend on it.

 ### Other RTM_* messages